 - Flee danger: zero normally, maximum if threat detected

-The hard part is tuning the scoring curves.
-Too aggressive and NPCs flip between behaviours erratically.
-Too conservative and they become predictable.
-We’ve found that visualising the utility scores in real-time during development is essential — it turns an opaque system into something you can debug intuitively.
+The difficult part is the scoring curves.
+Push too hard and NPCs flip between behaviours erratically.
+Make them too conservative and they become predictable.
+Visualising the utility scores in real time during development is essential.
+It turns an opaque system into something you can actually debug.

-Movement is where NPC AI often breaks down in 2D games.
-Characters that walk through each other, get stuck on corners, or take absurd paths destroy the illusion instantly.
+Movement is where NPC AI often falls apart in 2D games.
+Characters that walk through each other, get stuck on corners or take absurd paths destroy the illusion instantly.

-For tile-based 2D games, A* pathfinding is straightforward and well-documented.
-For free-movement 2D games, navigation mesh approaches adapted from 3D can work well with some simplification.
+For tile-based 2D games, A* pathfinding is still the cleanest option and is well documented.
+For free-movement 2D games, navigation mesh approaches adapted from 3D can work, provided you simplify them sensibly.

-Craig Reynolds’ classic steering behaviours work beautifully in 2D:
+Craig Reynolds’ classic steering behaviours work well in 2D:

-• Seek/Flee: Move toward or away from a target
+• Seek/Flee: Move towards or away from a target.

-• Cohesion/Alignment: Group movement for squads or flocks
+• Cohesion/Alignment: Support group movement for squads or flocks.

-Combining these with pathfinding gives NPCs that navigate intelligently while moving naturally.
-The HGE engine’s vector math utilities make implementing these steering calculations straightforward in C++.
+Combined with pathfinding, these give NPCs the ability to navigate intelligently while still moving in a way that looks natural.
+The HGE engine’s vector math utilities make those steering calculations straightforward in C++.

-How NPCs perceive the game world is crucial and often oversimplified.
-A cone-of-vision check is better than a radius check, but real perception involves more:
+How NPCs perceive the game world is crucial, and it is often oversimplified.
+A cone-of-vision check is better than a radius check, but real perception has more moving parts than that.

 Sight